Triacontagonal proofs of the Bell-Kochen-Specker theorem: From the triacontagonal projection to the Kochen-Specker diagram and the basis table

-Our numbering scheme is as follows.
-The rays of any polytope are numbered in counterclockwise order around its pentadecagons, starting from the outermost pentadecagon and proceeding inwards, with the lowest number on any pentadecagon being attached to the ray/vertex lying on, or just above, the positive x-axis.
-The fifteen-fold symmetry of the bases about the center of the pentadecagons then makes it necessary to specify only one basis in each orbit, because the others can be obtained by repeatedly adding one to each of its rays, provided that one goes back to the ray at the beginning of a pentadecagon when one overshoots the one at the end (a procedure we will refer to as ``wraparound'').
-We term the representative basis we pick from each orbit the ``generator'' and label it by a lower case letter.
-The basis table can then be expressed as a ``word'' made up of a number of distinct letters, each representing a generator.
-The entire basis table can be easily reconstructed from the word representing it.\\
+Next pick a set of rays in the diagram that form a basis\footnote{This is easily done using the triacontagonal coordinates of the rays.}.
+If one adds one to the numbers of each of the rays in this basis (with wraparound!), one can verify, using triacontagonal coordinates, that the new rays so obtained also form a basis.
+This pattern holds no matter how often it is repeated and shows that the bases have a fifteen-fold symmetry about the center of the diagram, just like the rays.
+In view of this, it is possible to generate an orbit of fifteen bases by picking any one of its members and repeatedly adding one to each of its rays (with wrapround).
+We will term the representative picked from each orbit the \textbf{generator} and label it by a lower case letter.
+The entire basis table can then be written as a ``word'' made up of a number of distinct letters, each representing a generator, and all the bases can be recovered by replacing each letter (or generator) by the orbit of fifteen bases it represents.\\